centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 NOTE: If you experience any issue when using this module, please take a look at the [FAQs]({{ 'docs/hexonet/faqs/whmcs-ispapi-registrar/' | relative_url }}) or get in touch with our [Support team](#contact-us).

-## Introduction

-Firstly, we want to welcome you on board.
-We are always interested in making our WHMCS integration and documentation better.
-So, in case you want to provide us some feedback, you're welcome.
-We have a very short release cycle and can release patches and new features quickly, if necessary.

-Back to topic, here the steps describing how to start with us using WHMCS.

 ## Supported Features

 - [Registrar TLD Sync / Pricing Import](#importing-prices) (WHMCS 7.10 ++)